 Efficient use and management of resources

-We share with you our initiatives to make efficient use of resources and reduce environmental impact.
+We share our initiatives to make efficient use of resources and reduce environmental impact.

 We save water

 We are aware of the importance of this water resource.
-For this reason, we established programs aimed at saving and efficient use of the different sources of supply that the University has, such as a local aqueduct, surface water, thanks to which we have achieved a saving of 2,098 m3 and rainwater, which have allowed the use of 3,643 m3.
-Through the Program for the Efficient and Rational Use of Water ( PUEYRA ), adequate management of this resource is carried out.
+For this reason, we established programs aimed at saving and efficient use of the different sources of supply that the University has, such as a local aqueduct, surface waters, thanks to which we have achieved a saving of 2,098 m3 and rainwater, which have allowed us to take advantage of 3,643 m3.
+Through the Program for the Efficient and Rational Use of Water (PUEYRA) an adequate management of this resource is carried out.

 Regarding the wastewater generated in the educational process, it is transported through the public sewerage network to the San Fernando or Aguas Claras treatment plants, as the case may be, where they are properly treated.

 We implement technologies to reduce the consumption of this resource.
 The implementation of 2,244.6 m2 of solar panels as an example of renewable energy, thanks to which 348,242 kWh / year will be generated, thus reducing energy consumption per network, as well as CO2 emissions, change of fluorescent lights, for a (total percentage) of LED luminaires, thus contributing to the reduction of energy consumption.